 Our board may, in its sole discretion, grant an exemption to the share ownership limits, subject to certain conditions and the receipt by our board of certain representations and undertakings.
-Our board of trustees currently expects to grant an exemption from our ownership limits to two investors who will receive common shares in our formation transactions.
+Our board of trustees has granted an exemption from our ownership limits to two selling shareholders who received common shares in our formation transactions.
 During the time that such waiver is effective, the excepted holders will be subject to an increased ownership limit.
-As a condition to granting such excepted holder limit, the excepted holders will be required to make representations and warranties to us, which are intended to ensure that we will continue to meet the REIT ownership requirements.
+As a condition to granting such excepted holder limit, the excepted holders were required to make representations and warranties to us, which are intended to ensure that we will continue to meet the REIT ownership requirements.
 The excepted holders must inform us if any of these representations becomes untrue or is violated, in which case such excepted holder will lose its exemption from the ownership limit.

 In addition, our board of trustees may change the share ownership limits.
 Our declaration of trust also prohibits any person from (1) beneficially or constructively owning, as determined by applying certain attribution rules of the Code, our shares if that would result in us being "closely held" under Section 856(h) of the Code or otherwise cause us to fail to qualify as a REIT, including, but not limited to, as a result of any "eligible independent contractor" that operates a "qualified lodging facility" (each as defined in the Code) on behalf of a TRS failing to qualify as such, or us having significant non-qualifying income from "related" parties, or (2) transferring shares if such transfer would result in our shares being owned by fewer than 100 persons.
-The share ownership limits contained in our declaration of trust key off the ownership attribution rules in the Code.
+The share ownership limits contained in our declaration of trust key off the ownership at any "person," which term includes entities, and take into account direct and indirect ownership as determined under various ownership attribution rules in the Code.
 The share ownership limits also might delay or prevent a transaction or a change in our control that might involve a premium price for our common shares or otherwise be in the best interests of our shareholders.